agude/agude.github.io/_drafts/2020-08-31-python_patterns_map_filter.md

 ranks = map(get_card_rank, cards)
 ```

-But what if instead of tuples we had two lists, one of suits and one of ranks?
+But what if instead of tuples we had two lists: one of suits and one of ranks?
-We could use the [`zip` function][zip] like so:
+We could use the [`zip` function][zip] to combine the two lists like a zipper:

 [zip]: https://docs.python.org/3.7/library/functions.html#zip